pantheon-systems/documentation/source/content/create-custom-upstream.md

 <Tab title="Other" id="other">

 Other Git hosting providers (like Azure DevOps or a self-hosted Bitbucket server) can be used, but we cannot detail specific instructions for each and every provider.
 You will need to create a new project in that system.

-Contact support and we can try to work it out with you.
+As detailed below, [Pantheon Support](/support) will need to add this Custom Upstream for you from a support ticket.

 </Tab>